IBM/ai-governance-factsheet-samples/README.md

 ## External Model Notebooks

+With watsonx.governance or AI Factsheets, you can manage models created outside IBM Cloud Pak for Data, including those from platforms like AWS or Azure.
+These tools allow you to track model performance and evaluation results in detailed factsheets, ensuring compliance and transparency.

 This section demonstrate creating, listing, managing external models, deploying, and managing lifecycle phases for external models in IBM watsonx.governance.

  | Notebook                            | Description                                                  | Cloud | CPD 4.8x | CPD 5.0x |
 | :---------------------------------- | :--------------------------------------------------------- | :---: | :-----: | :-----: |